rina-dot/films_scraper/README.md

-# This scraper gets films from kinogo and rezka.
+# These scrapers get data from kinogo and rezka.
 Kinogo and rezka scraper